 4. Transition to dual-side designs

-Retire the one-sided business card.
+Retire the one-sided card.
 Your brand is multi-faceted, and you have more to offer than a simple and ordinary design characteristic.
-Dual-side business card designs have been getting traction for years now, and you can use this practice to include unique styles in the way you present yourself.
+Dual-side visiting card designs have been getting traction for years now, and you can use this practice to include unique styles in the way you present yourself.

 You can use one side for a stunning, minimalistic approach and the other for a vibrant twist of colors.
 Feel free to divide your business information in the way that suits you the best.
 It’s all a matter of preference and understanding the highlights of your brand.